 In connection with the closing of the Acquisition, the Company issued to the Sellers 712,790 shares of Common Stock.
 Vesting of these shares is subject to the continued employment of the founders of IDchecker and occurs over a period of 27 months (the "Service Period") from the date of issuance.
 The cost of the Closing Shares is determined using the fair value of Common Stock on the award date, and the stock-based compensation is recognized ratably over the vesting period.
-The Company recognized \$0.3 million in stock-based compensation expense related to the Closing Shares for the three months ended December 31, 2016 and 2015, respectively, which is recorded within acquisition-related costs and expenses on the Consolidated Statements of Operations and Other Comprehensive Loss.
-As of December 31, 2016, the Company had \$0.9 million of unrecognized compensation expense related to Closing Shares expected to be recognized over the remaining Service Period.
+Stock-based compensation expense related to the Closing Shares is recorded within acquisition-related costs and expenses on the Consolidated Statements of Operations and Other Comprehensive Income.
+The Company recognized \$0.3 million in stock-based compensation expense related to the Closing Shares for each of the three months ended June 30, 2017 and 2016, and \$0.9 million for each of the nine months ended June 30, 2017 and 2016.
+As of June 30, 2017, the Company had \$0.3 million of unrecognized compensation expense related to Closing Shares expected to be recognized over the remaining Service Period.